 I think this one is pretty obvious.
-I use Technics 1200 turntables, alongside a Rane Sixty-Two mixer.
-Additionally, I supply sound with QSC speakers, K152 or K8.
-The speakers can be used both hardwired or wirelessly, depending on the venue.
-I supply a wireless Sennheiser microphone, too.
+I use Technics 1200 turntables, alongside a Rane Seventy-Two mixer.
+Additionally, I supply sound with QSC speakers, K152 and K8 or Evolve EV30’s.
+The speakers can be used both hardwired or wireless, depending on the venue.
+Additionally, I supply a wireless Sennheiser microphone.
 All of this is tied together using Serato DJ Pro on a MacBook Pro.

 While it looks great online, because no one would post a bad picture, you have to use this sparingly.
 Keep in mind that you chose your venue because you liked how it looked.
 A few too many uprights and you can go from classy wedding to the Usher “Yeah” video, so be sure you know what you want with this.

 Similar to the uplighting, it really depends on your venue.
 It definitely looks great with your names or initials tossed up on the wall or dance floor, but be sure it fits your venue.